ArtyomLL1995/Nand-to-Tetris/README.md

 ## Nand To Tetris
-Files and assignments for Coursera "Nand to Tetris Part I" course.
+Files and assignments for Coursera "Nand to Tetris Part I" and "Nand to Tetris Part II" courses.